-Gone are the days when chamas ( self-help groups) were a preserve of women ,and especially the less-educated folk who lived in the village.These were the pioneers of the chama ideology as they came together to form small informal groups which ,through contributions and savings,were able to help the members fend for their families and meet other financial needs.
+Gone are the days when chamas ( self-help groups) were a preserve of women ,and especially the less-educated people who lived in the village.These were the pioneers of the chama ideology; they came together to form small informal groups which ,through contributions and savings,helped the members to fend for their families and meet their financial needs.

-Time has proved to us the numerous benefits that members accrue from joining chamas.
-However, if there is a section of society that has not yet been awoken to this reality are the youth.
-Armed with the right information, our young people can be open to a vast amount of financial and social benefits that chamas have to offer.
-Here’s my two cents for the youth who intend to start their own chamas.
+Time has proved to us the numerous benefits that members enjoy by joining chamas.
+However, if there is a section of society that has not yet awakened to this reality are the youth.
+Armed with the right information, young people will be open to a vast amount of financial and social benefits that investment groups have to offer.

-Just the other day , I had the opportunity to interact with a duo from Kayole in Embakasi East Constituency, Nairobi.
-Sam and Bob (not their real names),both young men aged 21 and 23 and born and raised in the town, shared with me about their intention to start a group that through community service was intending to source for funds from the county government to better their lives.
+I once had the opportunity to interact with a duo from Kayole in Embakasi East Constituency, Nairobi.
+Sam and Mike (not their real names),both young men aged 21 and 23 and born and raised in the town, shared with me about their intention to start a group that through community service was intending to source for funds from the county government to better their lives.
 They already had a list of seven other youths whom they saw as potential members and were planning on recruiting them.
-Brilliant idea, I thought to myself.
-But there was something that the two were missing.
+That was a very brilliant idea they had, but there were some things they had not considered.

-When it comes to starting a chama, it takes more than a vague idea in mind.
-A solid plan is needed, with definite goals and a well laid out constitution .What Sam and Bob had was more of a wish than a plan.
-The problem bedeviling most youths who intend to start chamas is that of illiteracy.
-Due to lack of good managerial and planning skills, they end up frustrated that what they consider their “grand ideas” do not take shape.
+When starting a chama, it requires more than just an idea in mind.
+It is important to have a solid plan, with definite goals and a well laid out chama constitution .What they had was more of a wish than a plan.
+The problem facing most youths who intend to start chamas is the lack of necessary managerial and planning skills,hence they end up feeling frustrated because what they thought were “grand ideas” fail to take shape.

-It may take time for a chama to actualize its financial goals, but with patience and discipline, the members’ lives will be changed for the better.
-It’s time that young people embraced the idea of chamas, because that’s one sure vehicle that can take them out of poverty into progress.
+It may take time for a chama to actualize its financial goals, but with patience and discipline, the livelihoods of the members will be changed for the better.
+It’s time that young people embraced the idea of chamas, because it is one sure vehicle that can take them into financial independence.

 Categorised in: Chamas